|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 NOTE: Ensure that there is no possibility whatsoever of the added winding shorting between turns - this will cause the smoke to escape from the insulation in a spectacular fashion, and you may ruin the transformer itself.

 The magnetising current quoted or measured for any transformer is usually a combination of true magnetising current (which is usually very low) and saturation current, which can be up to half the calculated full load current for small transformers.
 Any transformer with a core (silicon steel, ferrite, etc.) will saturate if the no-load primary voltage is increased far enough.
-This is covered in much greater detail in Section 2.
+This is covered in much greater detail in Part 2, Section 12.1.

 Core saturation is reached when the peak input voltage is sufficient to cause the core to reach its maximum rated flux.
 When the flux density is too high the core can no longer accept more, and it saturates.
 The saturation waveform is shown in Section 2, and although you may see the transformer's 'magnetising current' specified, this is almost always the no-load primary current, including saturation current.